Hello, my name is Kelly Baxter. I am the We Care You Care (WCYC) Project Lead working for MVDA.

 Carers are holding families together, enabling loved ones to get the most out of life, making an enormous contribution to society and saving the economy billions of pounds.

-We are fortunate in Middlesbrough to have a range of fantastic organisations delivering services specifically for unpaid carers.
+There is a fantastic range of organisations delivering services specifically for unpaid carers across the South Tees.
 They genuinely understand and want to help you whether it be with emotional or practical support.
-All member organisations in the Carers Partnership work to make life better for local carers.
+All member organisations in the South Tees Carers Forum work to make life better for local carers.

 This website has been developed to ensure you are able to access useful information and advice, find local organisations and groups to engage with, share experiences to support other carers and keep up to date with local and national news relevant to you when you need it.